Defining Acid Rain - What It Is And Its Impact On The Environment

 Acid rain in the form of wet depositions is the most familiar kind to observers.
 It includes any type of wet, acidic precipitation, like rain, snow, mist, and hail.

-In regions with a high percentage of rainfall, this is the most common type of acidic deposition, as sulfuric and nitric acid binds with water in the atmosphere before falling to the ground.
+In regions with a high percentage of rainfall, this is the most common type of acidic deposition, as sulfuric and nitric acid bind with water in the atmosphere before falling to the ground.

 2) Dry Depositions

-Regions with very or low or no rainfall are not exempt from acidic depositions.
-In countries like Egypt and other arid countries, acid deposition can occur in the absence of rain.
+Regions with very little or no rainfall are not exempt from acidic depositions.
+In countries like Egypt and other arid regions, acid deposition can occur in the absence of rain.

 Here, acidic particles and gases attach directly to surfaces on the ground, including artificial structures, vegetation, and water bodies.